Population genetics in microchannels: Mathematical derivations

-where $\gamma$ is the Euler-Mascheroni constant.
-Once fixation within each lane is reached, the entire system is made up of $M$ competing lanes, each consisting of a single clonal population.
-The competition dynamics among these lanes can be described by a linear invasion process, see Fig.~\ref{fig:large_alph}a.
-We call $p_{j}$ the rate at which a clonal population in a lane $j$ successfully invades a neighboring lane.
-We calculate this rate as the sum over all cells in the lane of products of probabilities for a cell to change lane given by Eqs.~\eqref{gen_mod_inner},~\eqref{gen_mod_bound} and fixation probabilities in the new lane given by Eq.~\eqref{eq:fixprob_onelane_nom}.
-For simplicity, we limit ourselves to the case $m = 0$ and obtain
+Once each lane has reached fixation, a second regime initiates in which lanes compete with each other.
+We describe this competition dynamics by a linear invasion process, see Fig.~\ref{fig:S3} D. We call $p_{j}$ the rate at which a clonal population in a lane $j$ successfully invades a neighboring lane.
+This rate is equal to the sum of the individual rates at which each cell in the lane can invade a neighboring lane and then reach fixation.
+We express these individual rates, in turn, as products of rates for a cell to reproduce in a neighboring lane times the fixation probabilities in the new lane.
+Following this logic we obtain:

-In deriving Eq.~\eqref{weights}, we have used that the probabilities $P^{\fix}_j$ given in Eq.~\eqref{eq:fixprob_onelane_nom} are normalized and therefore their contribution disappears when summing over all cells in a lane.
-Note that the characteristic time $1/p_j$ should be interpreted as the typical interval between successful invasion events, but does not include the time required for the invading population to fixate in the new lane.
+In deriving \eqref{weights}, we have used that the fixation probabilities within one lane are normalized and therefore their contribution disappears when summing over all cells in a lane.
+The characteristic time $1/p_j$ should be interpreted as the typical interval between successful invasion events, but does not include the time required for the invading population to fixate in the new lane.

-We now estimate the global fixation time for $M = 2, 3, 4$ lanes as a sum of three contributions.
-The first is the time at which each lane reaches its fixation state, given by Eq.~\eqref{X_aver}.
-The second contribution comes from competition between the lanes that we calculate using Eq.~\eqref{weights}.
-The third contribution is the fixation time within each lane that has been succesfully invaded.
-This last contribution is given by Eq.~\eqref{fix_time_m}.
-In the case of two lanes, the fixation time is expressed as a sum of these three contributions by

-For simplicity, we report the equivalent expressions for $M=3$ and $M=4$ without separating the three contributions.
-We obtain
+We now calculate the distributions of the time intervals $T_{A \to A-1}$, for $A = M, \dots, 2$ using ~\eqref{weights}.
+These intervals terminate when a cell from a lane successfully invade another lane and then reaches fixation in the new lane.
+We already know that the distribution of the fixation time in one lane with $N$ cells is given by a sum of exponentially distributed random variables with mean $1/[\beta(k-1)]$, $k = N, \dots, 2$.
+In the case of fixation within one lane in the multiple-lane model, we multiply the rates $1/[\beta(k-1)]$ by the rate of reproduction of cells within one lane that are equal to $2\alpha/(2\alpha+3)$ for boundary lanes, and $\alpha/(\alpha+3)$ for inner lanes.